SohamBEGINS/alzheimer-s_detection/README.md

 <h2>Usage</h2>
 <ol>
     <li>Navigate to the website.</li>
-    <li>Upload a CT scan image in the supported format or input medical data.</li>
+    <li>Upload a MRI scan image in the supported format or input medical data.</li>
     <li>Click the "Analyze" button to classify the image or medical data.</li>
     <li>View the classification results on the results page.
-For CT scans, the result will indicate the dementia stage, and for medical data, it will indicate Alzheimer's or Non-Alzheimer's status.</li>
+For MRI scans, the result will indicate the dementia stage, and for medical data, it will indicate Alzheimer's or Non-Alzheimer's status.</li>
     <li>If you provided medical data, you can generate a PDF report summarizing the analysis by clicking the "Generate PDF" button.</li>
 </ol>